adnanhaq30/blog/_posts/2022-07-04-hacking-larksuite.md

-__The Writeup was taken-down by team-snapsec for further updates, The Writeup will be online back soon on the same URL__
+__The Writeup was taken-down by team-snapsec for further updates, and will be online back soon on the same URL, Meanwhile you can go ahead and read more of our blog-posts at [https://snapsec.co/blog](https://snapsec.co/blog)__.